karma4u101/FoBo/README.md

 A **live demo** and introduction to using this module including API documentation can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/).

 With this Lift module you can chose among some of the industry leading web-centric open source front-end toolkits.
-The FoBo module is making development, maintenance, upgrade and fall-back quick and easy (typically a one liner change in lift boot), by simultaneously supporting several versions of the included toolkits, providing debug-able js and css files in development and minimized files otherwise
+The FoBo module is making development, maintenance, upgrade and fall-back quick and easy (typically a one liner change in lift boot), by simultaneously supporting several versions of the included toolkits, providing debug-able js and css files in development and minimized files otherwise.

 The FoBo module also has a evolving API that includes snippet:s and helper object:s (see API documents for usage) that will take care of some common toolkit and component initiation and usage, like lift sitemap to bootstrap menu builders, script generation and more.